 Short-term Care Quality

-This facility is also strong in the category of short-term care, where it received a score of B+.
-It performed more favorably than most facilities in this area.
-Our short-term care scores are arguably most meaningful for residents requiring rehabilitation services.
-Rehabilitation typically mandates higher levels of highly-skilled nursing.
-Skilled nursing includes not only nursing, but also physical and occupational therapy, as well as other variations of therapy.
-Fortunately, it looks like this facility has registered nurses on staff.
-Not every nursing home employs these skilled professionals.
-On the other hand, according to the information they provided, it does not look like the facility employs physical therapists.
-Lastly, we assessed the number of patients that ultimately were able to return home from this facility.
-We found that 5.9 percent of this facility's residents returned home.
+This facility really excelled in the category of short-term care, where it received a score of A-.
+Only a select group of facilities performed more favorably in this area.
+Our short-term care ratings are considered to be more critical for those requiring rehabilitation from their nursing home.
+Rehabilitation typically requires more highly-skilled nursing services.
+Skilled nursing includes not just nursing services, but also physical and speech therapy, as well as other types of therapy.
+Fortunately, it appear that this facility has registered nurses on staff.
+Not all facilities employs these types of nurses.
+On the other hand, according to the data this nursing home provided, it does not look like the facility employs physical therapists.
+Finally, we considered the number of patients that ultimately returned home from this facility.
+We found that 6.4 percent of this nursing home's patients were able to return home.

 Does this page answer your questions about Genoa Retirement Village?

 This nursing home's next best category was long-term care.
 We gave it a B- in this area.
 This is essentially a slightly below average grade in this area.
 For prospective patients looking for a permanent place to live rather than skilled nursing, long-term care is an important category.
 On top of assessing the quantity of care provided by nurses and other staff, we looked at the number of residents vaccinated against pneumonia.
 Fortunately, this facility administered the vaccine to 100 percent of its patients, which is a very respectable total.
 This nursing home also excelled at keeping its patients out of the hospital.
 In fact, it had only 0 hospitalizations per one thousand long-term resident days, which is an impressively low figure.